tonyt321/OTA-cap-portal-and-perms/README.md

-for esp8266 put this in pio
+for esp8266 put this in platformio.ini

 [platformio]